skkylimits/WindowsTerminal/README.md

 This is my attempt to automate and streamline my windows terminal across different machines.

+In conquest of trying to mimic the browser experience and keybinds to windows terminal

 ## Install

 ### powershell

-Download it in a directory of choise and run it locally.
+Download it in a directory of choice and run it locally.
 ```powershell
 .\SetWindowsTerminalSettings.ps1
 ```